Pointwise control of the linearized Gear-Grimshaw system: Introduction

 Fourier series are considered to be very useful in linear control theory (see, e.g. \cite{Rus1978} and its references).
 In particular, a classical generalization of Parseval’s equality, given by Ingham \cite{Ing1936}, and its many recent variants are very efficient in solving many control problems where other methods do not seem to apply.
 An outline of this theory is presented in \cite{BaiKomLor111,KomLor2005,Lor2005}.

-Here, we also prove some new results concerning the use of harmonic analysis in the framework of dispersive systems.
+We also prove some new results concerning the use of harmonic analysis in the framework of dispersive systems.
 In this spirit, we derive the controllability of the linearized Gear-Grimshaw system posed on the unit circle $\mathbb{T}$.
-On the other hand, it was pointed out earlier by Haraux and Jaffard \cite{Har1990,HarJaf991,Har1994} that controllability properties depend heavily on the location of the observation or control point.
+As it was pointed out earlier by Haraux and Jaffard \cite{Har1990,HarJaf991,Har1994} by studying some other systems, for non-periodic boundary conditions the controllability properties may heavily depend on the location of the observation or control point.